benjaminmoon/benjaminmoon.github.io/_posts/2021-02-16-palaeomaps-in-R.md

 toarcian_map +
   labs(
-    title = "Palaeogeographic map of continental plate (grey) arrangement\nin the Toarcian (182 Ma) with modern coastlines outlined in khaki."
+    title = "Palaeogeographical map of continental plate (grey) arrangement\nin the Toarcian (182 Ma) with modern coastlines outlined above."
   )
 ```

 {% include figure
     image_path="/assets/images/toarcian_palaeogeographic_map.svg"
     alt="Palaeogeographical map of the Toarcian"
-    caption="Palaeogeographic map of continental plate (grey) arrangement in the
-    Toarcian (182 Ma) with modern coastlines outlined in khaki."
+    caption="Palaeogeographical map of continental plate (grey) arrangement in the Toarcian (182 Ma) with modern coastlines outlined above."
 %}

-We've managed to get a good map.
+It's a decent map.
 Aside from a few colour changes, from personal
 preference, this should cover most of what we want from a base layer.
 The early
-Toarcian is at the earlier end of the separation of Pangaea.
+Toarcian is at the earlier end of the separation of Pangaea – the Atlantic has
+only just started to open.

 ### Plotting occurrence locations ###